MaxCanntSwim/14-obsidian-git/1405 CN/03 Transport layer/01 intro.md

 ## Process servers
 **Example**
 Razebary pie, use for 4 different applications.
-In stead of having all the applications live all the time, put them to sleep, and when a message arrives on their port, wake them up.
+Instead of having all the applications live all the time, put them to sleep, and when a message arrives on their port, wake them up.

 ## Multiplexing
 multiple transport connections over one network data stream